vzina/phpF/README.md

 # phpfmt

-The **phpfmt** project was busted and development got stagnated sine 2016.
+The **phpfmt** project was busted and development got stagnated in 2016.
 This is a fork aimed at continuing the development of **phpfmt**.

 ## What Is It ?